A

 The Real Problem

-The correlation between reactive care, and UK's rising chronic illness rates and shortage in healthcare resources.
+The correlation between reactive care, UK's rising chronic illness rates and shortage in healthcare resources.

-The correlation between reactive care, and UK's rising chronic illness rates and shortage in healthcare resources.
+The correlation between reactive care, UK's rising chronic illness rates and shortage in healthcare resources.

-The correlation between reactive care, and UK's rising chronic illness rates and shortage in healthcare resources.
+The correlation between reactive care, UK's rising chronic illness rates and shortage in healthcare resources.

 Despite advances in longevity science, responses to ageing remain largely medicalised; treating visible illness rather than preventing them in the first place.
-Existing reactive care puts a strain on resources with the rising chronic illnesses including diabetes, heart disease, obesity etc. This highlights a great opportunity to build a preventative digital health solution.
+Existing reactive care puts a strain on resources with the rising chronic illnesses, highlighting a great opportunity to build preventative digital health solution.

 Despite advances in longevity science, responses to ageing remain largely medicalised; treating visible illness rather than preventing them in the first place.
-Existing reactive care puts a strain on resources with the rising chronic illnesses including diabetes, heart disease, obesity etc. This highlights a great opportunity to build a preventative digital health solution.
+Existing reactive care puts a strain on resources with the rising chronic illnesses, highlighting a great opportunity to build preventative digital health solution.

-With NHS's new long-term preventive healthcare plan, investment in this area has also surged.
-Advanced data analytics, powered by AI, allow for predictive modelling that identifies risks before symptoms arise and drives holistic wellbeing by integrating mental and physical health, lifestyle, and environmental factors.
+With NHS's long-term preventive healthcare plan, investment in this area has surged.
+Predictive AI data analytics identify risks before symptoms arise and drive holistic wellbeing by integrating mental and physical health, lifestyle, and environmental factors.

 20%, or 1 in 5